secretstartups/handbook/content/handbook/finance/accounting/_index.md

     - Expense report must have been "final approved" no later than EOD Tuesday of that same week.
     - Any report "final approved" on Wednesday to Friday of that week will be reimbursed the following week.
     - Once an employee is reimbursed, AP will create the payment in NetSuite against the record to close the report as paid.
-    - AP will manually mark the expense reports as "Reimbursed" in Expensify once they are confirmed to the payroll provider or batched to Tipalti.
+    - AP will manually mark the expense reports as "Reimbursed" in Navan once they are confirmed to the payroll provider or batched to Tipalti.

-##### Paying Expensify Reports in Tipalti
+##### Paying Navan Reports in Tipalti

 **Entites included: GmbH, BV, PTY LTD, Ireland, IT BV and GK.**